psaishya/SQL-data-warehouse-project/README.md

 # SQL-data-warehouse-project
-Building a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics
+Building a modern data warehouse with SQL Server, including ETL processes, and data modeling

 This project involves: